 Insurance: health Insurance is obligatory upon entry into Ecuador.

 Altitude and climate: eastbound (Guayaquil to Quito) allows for a gradual altitude acclimatisation.
 Crossing the Andes, temperature and weather might abruptly change.
 Early morning may be cold whilst during the day temperatures will rise.
 In the valleys temperatures might suddenly increase at noon.
 During the afternoon, temperatures will start to drop until dusk.
 Nights in the Andes are very cold; expect rain during the day; sun radiation is very intense.
 The Coast Temperature is warm most of the time, especially if there are higher levels of humidity.
 Travelling towards the coast, temperatures will increase.
 Nights are cooler.
 You might expect heavy rains during the day and night.
 Sun radiation is intense.
 Temperature varies from 97ºF in the coast to 40ºF in the paramos and rises again to 77ºF in the inter-Andean valleys.
 The maximum altitude in this journey is 11,841 feet above sea level.

 Accommodation: Tren Ecuador has selected the best available properties in the areas visited in the itinerary.
 2017 - The last night in Guayaquil or Quito is complimentary.

-Dress code: Smart/casual, with comfortable shoes for excursions plus hats, sun protection, headache tablets (altitude).
+Dress code: smart/casual, with comfortable shoes for excursions plus hats, sun protection, headache tablets (altitude).
 Layering of clothes is recommended, to account for the variations in temperature.
-Dress in layers, appropriated walking shoes, use sunscreen (at least SPF 70), sunglasses, hat and insect repellent.
+Dress in layers, appropriate walking shoes, use sunscreen (at least SPF 70), sunglasses, hat and insect repellent.

 Luggage allowance: 2 pieces of luggage and 1 carry on item.